2002 Cook County, Illinois, elections: Cook County Board of Commissioners

-Republican

-General election

-Democratic primary winner Candice Marie Morrison withdrew before the election.

 Cook County Board of Review

 In the 2002 Cook County Board of Review election, all three seats, two Democratic-held and one Republican-held, were up for election.

 Beginning with the 2002 elections, the Cook County Board of Review has had its three seats rotate the length of terms.
 In a staggered fashion (in which no two seats have coinciding two-year terms), the seats rotate between two consecutive four-year terms and a two-year term.

-As this was the first elections held following the 2000 United States Census, the seats faced redistricting before this election.
+As this was the first elections held following the 2000 United States census, the seats faced redistricting before this election.

 1st district

 Incumbent first-term member Maureen Murphy, a Republican, was reelected, being unopposed in both the Republican primary and general election.
 This election was to a four-year term.

 Primaries

 Democratic

 No candidates, ballot-certified or formal write-in, ran in the Democratic primary.
 The Democratic Party ultimately nominated Brendan F. Houlihan.